christiaanderidder/lovelace-brink-renovent-hru-card/README.md

 # Brink Renovent HRU card
 This repository contains a custom Home Assistant card for the Brink Renovent heat recuperation unit (HRU / WTW).

-The card is tested on a Brink Renovent 400, but should work for other Brink Renovent systems as well.
+The card was tested on a Brink Renovent 400, but should work for other Brink Renovent systems as well.

 ![Card](/card.png?raw=true)